 “They can take you tonight, it’s all arranged” she said.
 I could not have cared less anymore.

 Once again, things began to move fast.
-Within the space of 3 years I had been genetically diagnosed with multiple endocrine neoplasia type 2a (MEN2a), along with my mother and my then 2 ½ year old son; I had both tumour-containing adrenal glands removed along with my cancerous thyroid, as did my mother; and my son had a prophylactic removal of his thyroid to avoid developing thyroid cancer.
+Within the space of the next few years I was genetically diagnosed with multiple endocrine neoplasia type 2a (MEN2a), along with my mother and my then 2 ½ year old son; I had both tumour-containing adrenal glands removed along with my cancerous thyroid, as did my mother; and my son had a prophylactic removal of his thyroid to avoid developing thyroid cancer.

-We do relatively well now, on a different cocktail of drugs, and are regularly monitored for optimum doses and disease recurrence (which resulted in the replacement of one of my shoulders in 2007 due to a thyroid cancer bone metastasis).
+I do relatively well now, on a cocktail of different drugs, and am regularly monitored for optimum doses and disease recurrence (which resulted in the replacement of one of my shoulders in 2007 due to a thyroid cancer bone metastasis).
 My son is closely monitored for signs of phaeochromocytomas.

-As you might expect, primary healthcare is one area of concern for me for patients with rare diseases like MEN; particularly regarding diagnosis.
+As you might expect, primary healthcare is one area of concern for me for patients with rare diseases like MEN and Phaeo Para; particularly regarding diagnosis.
 The specialist UK NHS hospital team were fantastic throughout, confirming the need for rare diseases like MEN to be managed in an expert multidisciplinary setting.